 Rats will consume nearly anything, too, yet favor fresh grain and meat.
 Rats also require 1/2 to 1 ounce of water a day to survive.

 Mice prefer to nest near their food sources.
 They will use any type of soft material or shredded paper to construct their nests.

 Rats will burrow under buildings, along fences, and under plants or debris.
 Norway rats generally live in these burrows while roof rats prefer to nest in walls, attics, and trees.

 Mice will have up to 10 litters per year and generally live from about 9 to 12 months.

 Norway rats will have up to 6 litters per year and live 12 to 18 months.

 Roof rats will have up to 8 litters per year yet have less babies in their litters than Norway rats do.

 The house mouse is considered among the top 100 world’s worst intruders.
 They are afraid of rats because rats will eat them.
 Mice are also color blind.

 Why does it matter whether you have a rat or a mouse?
 Both rat and mice droppings have pathogens that are harmful to humans.
 Both are also very good at reproducing and increase their populations quickly, making them harder to manage.
-The importance in correctly identifying rats vs mice affects how they are controlled and exterminated.
-Because they each have such different diets, habitats, and behaviors, different methods are employed when it comes to eradicating them.
+The importance in properly identifying rats vs mice affects how they are controlled and exterminated.
+Because they each have such different diets, habitats, and behaviors, different methods are employed when it comes to removing them.
 What may work for house mice might not work in controlling rats and the other way around.

-If you have a problem with rodents or any other pests, speak to a professional pest control service provider that can not just correctly identify the problem pest, but also set you up with the proper treatment and continuous prevention strategies.
+If you have a problem with rodents or any other pests, speak to a professional pest control service provider that can not just properly identify the problem pest, but also set you up with the proper treatment and continuous prevention strategies.